An algorithmic framework for synthetic cost-aware decision making in molecular design: Introduction

 In this work, we propose Synthesis Planning And Rewards-based Route Optimization Workflow (SPARROW): an algorithmic decision-making framework for driving design cycles (Figure~\ref{fig:overview}).
-This work builds upon prior problem formulations for the simultaneous selection of synthetic routes to multiple molecules\cite{gao_direct_2021, gao_combining_2020, molga_computational_2019, badowski_selection_2019} and the integration of product and process systems design \cite{marvin_automated_2013, dahmen_model-based_2017, konig_integrated_2020, adjiman_process_2021}.
-SPARROW downselects molecules and their hypothetical synthetic routes from a pool of candidates using a multi-objective optimization criterion.
-It will benefit from advances in generative modeling for design ideation, computer-aided synthesis planning, and structure-property relationship modeling and uncertainty quantification.
-An open source implementation of SPARROW is made available at \url{github.com/coleygroup/sparrow}.
+This work builds upon prior problem formulations for the simultaneous selection of synthetic routes to multiple molecules \cite{gao_direct_2021, gao_combining_2020, molga_computational_2019} and the integration of product and process systems design \cite{marvin_automated_2013, dahmen_model-based_2017, konig_integrated_2020, adjiman_process_2021}.
+Unlike alternative methods for downselection, SPARROW prioritizes molecules and their hypothetical synthetic routes from a pool of candidates using a multi-objective optimization criterion that balances cost and utility.
+The novelty of our contribution lies in the mathematical formulation of SPARROW's graph-based optimization; this allows SPARROW to accurately capture the expert intuition typically required for simultaneous molecule and synthetic route selection.
+SPARROW's impact will be further strengthened by advances in generative modeling for design ideation, computer-aided synthesis planning, and structure-property relationship modeling and uncertainty quantification.
+An open source implementation of SPARROW written in Python is made available at \url{github.com/coleygroup/sparrow}.

 We demonstrate SPARROW's ability to orchestrate molecular design cycles through three case studies.
 These applications illustrate how SPARROW (1) successfully balances information gain and synthetic cost, (2) captures the non-additivity of synthetic costs for a batch of molecules, and (3) scales to candidate libraries of hundreds of molecules.
-Importantly, SPARROW provides a unified framework for simultaneously evaluating suggestions from virtual libraries, de novo design algorithms, and human experts.
+Importantly, SPARROW provides a unified framework for simultaneously evaluating molecule suggestions from virtual libraries, de novo design algorithms, and human experts as well as synthetic route suggestions from retrosynthesis software and human experts.